jennykortina/hackaddict/_posts/2021-02-20-use-old-airport-express-with-big-sur.md

 title: Use Old Airport Express with Big Sur
 ---

-I am moving soon and want to hook up all my rooms to speakers through airport express stations, so I can easily stream music anywhere in my house from apple devices.
+I am moving soon and want to hook up all my rooms to speakers through Airport Express stations so I can easily stream music anywhere in my house from apple devices.
 Coupled with [Airfoil](https://rogueamoeba.com/airfoil/mac/), it's a pretty elegant setup.

-I prefer the v1 version of the airport express because of it's small form factor.
+I prefer the v1 version of the Airport Express because of it's small form factor.
 You can also pick them up very cheap on eBay, I got 3 for $30 shipped.

 <img src="{{ site.url }}/assets/images/posts/2021-02-21-image-0000.jpeg" />

-After receiving the Airport Expresses I quickly figured out why I got the airport expresses so cheap.
-When trying to connect to an older airport express wirelessly in Big Sur I was getting the following error: `This version of AirPort Utility doesn't support this base station.`
+After receiving the Airport Expresses I quickly figured out why I got them so cheap.
+When trying to connect to them via wifi in Big Sur I was getting the following error: `This version of AirPort Utility doesn't support this base station.`

 I google around a bit, and a lot of people were saying to download Airport Utility v 5.6.1 and use a custom launcher script from [here](https://bristleconeit.com/freeware/launcher-for-airport-utility-v5-6-1/).
-After downloading the script I still couldn't get it to launch, then I realized the Airport Utility app was being blocked by the system security.
+After downloading the script I still couldn't get it to launch, but then I realized the Airport Utility app was being blocked by the system security.
 To get around this:

 1. Open terminal
 2. Paste `xattr -d com.apple.quarantine` into terminal and put a space after it.